Bored with Drinking Water? Rehydrate with Food

 - Viruses, which cause fluid loss.
 Whether the flu or a cold has you sneezing or a stomach bug has you vomiting or with diarrhea, doctors usually recommend drinking plenty of water, broth and juices to replace the bodily fluids.

 - Diabetes, because it increases urination.
 In order to form urine, the kidneys filter blood to remove waste products and reabsorb sugar to direct it back to the blood.
 When blood sugar levels are abnormally high, the kidneys don’t reabsorb all of the sugar, causing it to spill into the urine and filter out more water.
 People with diabetes should work with their doctors to determine an appropriate amount of fluids to drink each day.

 - Heat-related illnesses, such as heat cramps, heat exhaustion and heat stroke, as they are by caused by prolonged exposure to extreme heat and excessive sweating.
-Learn more by reading this article on MDVIP Connect »
+Learn more by how cool air reduce heat stroke risks on MDVIP Connect.

 - Burns and sunburns, as they attract fluid to the skin and away from the rest of the body.
 This increases the need for more fluids to help prevent dehydration.

 Of course, not drinking enough water is the major culprit of a dehydration.
 Although experts debate whether or not we actually need eight glasses of water every day, a recent study conducted by the U.S. Centers for Disease Control and Prevention did find that nearly 50 percent of Americans do not drink enough of water in general.

 How to hydrate besides drinking water

 If you are not fond of water, choosing a flavored sparkling water or adding fruit slices to spring water may help make it more appealing.
 Decaffeinated herbal tea is another alternative.
 Read more information on sports drinks and hydration beverages.

 Another option is to “eat” your water.
 Below are some foods with high water contents.